JDoelger/InfluenzaFitnessInference/notes/notes.md

 # log May 25 (check out engaging cluster again for repeat simus)
 - connect to cluster node "eofe5.mit.edu" or eofe7 via putty as described in folder EngagingCluster under README, set up file transfer via securecrt as used before

+# log June 2 (rerun simulations and analyses for manuscript)
+- rerun simulations and analyses for manuscript

 # To Do :

 [ ] write abstract

-[ ] run correct simulations with correct fitness landscape replacement of min/max or nor replacement (ideally several runs w. different rng initialization for each parameter combo)
+[ ] run correct simulations with no replacement of min/max of h,J (ideally several runs w. different rng initialization for each parameter combo)

 [ ] run correct analysis and plots with correct calc of std (single-simu plots done)